zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

 ![serverless-cluster-lifecycle](/img/serverless-cluster-lifecycle.png)

-::: info Notes
+:::info Notes

 You have the option to create one serverless cluster without charge.
 In addition, you can create up to two collections within the cluster.

 :::